 Since those who practice art are called artists, those who practice science should be called scientists.

-This story is comes from the prologue of Laura Snyder’s new book The Philosophical Breakfast Club.
+This story is comes from the prologue of Laura Snyder’s new book The Philosophical Breakfast Club (ISBN 0767930487).
 The subtitle is “Four Remarkable Friends Who Transformed Science and Changed the World.”
 William Whewell was one of these four friends.
 The others were John Herschel, Richard Jones, and Charles Babbage.

 Update 1: Will Fitzgerald created the following Google Books ngram that suggests that scientist was used occasionally before 1835 and would take another 30 years to start being widely used in books.
 Click on the image to visit the original ngram.